samuelekong-TechThrone/Snort-SIEM-Anomaly-Detection/README.md

-# Snort-SIEM-Anomaly-Detection
+# SIEM: Detection of Anomalies Using Snort
 Detecting SQL injection and Nmap scanning using Snort IDS in a controlled lab environment

-# SIEM: Detection of Anomalies Using Snort
+---

 ## 🔍 Project Overview
 This project demonstrates the deployment of **Snort**, an open-source Network Intrusion Detection System (NIDS), on an Ubuntu machine to detect **SQL injection attacks** and **Nmap scanning probes** in real time.